CMU-Heinz-95702/Lab1-InstallationAndRaft/README.md

 1. Under src/main/java should be a package named ds.helloworld containing HelloServlet.java
 2. Under webapp you should find index.jsp.
 3. Under webapp/WEB-INF you should find web.xml.
+4. The file pom.xml is near the root of the hierarchy.

+**More configurations**

-4. Change your pom.xml by replacing
+5. Change your pom.xml by replacing
 ```
         <dependency>
             <groupId>javax.servlet</groupId>